-In accordance with section 5.103 of the Local Government Act 1995 every Western Australian local government is to prepare and adopt a code of conduct to be observed by Elected Members, committee members and employees.
+In accordance with section 5.103 of the Local Government Act 1995 every Western Australian local government is to prepare and adopt a code of conduct to be observed by Elected Members, Committee Members and employees.

-The City of Joondalup Code of Conduct (the Code) has been adopted for this purpose and ensures the roles and responsibilities of Elected Members, committee members and employees are understood and respected.
+The City of Joondalup Code of Conduct for Employees, Elected Members and Committee Members (the Code) has been adopted for this purpose and ensures the roles and responsibilities of Elected Members, Committee Members and employees are understood and respected.
 This enables professional relationships to be established and maintained in the interests of providing good governance, overall integrity and good government for the community.

-The Code sets out principles and standards of behaviour Elected Members, committee members and employees must observe when performing their duties and is intended to promote accountable and ethical decision-making.
-However the Code does not establish a rule for every situation an Elected Member, committee member or employee may face while performing their role and undertaking their duties on a daily basis.
+The Code sets out principles and standards of behaviour Elected Members, Committee Members and employees must observe when performing their duties and is intended to promote accountable and ethical decision-making.
+However the Code does not establish a rule for every situation an Elected Member, Committee Member or employee may face while performing their role and undertaking their duties on a daily basis.

-The Code must be read in conjunction with the Local Government Act 1995, the Local Government (Rules of Conduct) Regulations 2007 and other legislation that affect Elected Members, committee members and employees while performing their role and duties and the Code does not override or affect those provisions or requirements.
+The Code must be read in conjunction with the Local Government Act 1995, the Local Government (Administration) Regulations 1996, the Local Government (Rules of Conduct) Regulations 2007 and other legislation that affect Elected Members, Committee Members and employees while performing their role and duties and the Code does not override or affect those provisions or requirements.
 To aid understanding, relevant legislation has been referenced in the Code and provided by way of text boxes.
 These provisions do not form part of the Code and will be updated from time to time as legislation changes.